RoselynAdams/100-days-of-code/README.md

 **Today’s progress:** I started to work on responsive desing today.
 Trucking right along!

 **Thoughts:** I started the resposive design with boostrap section of Free Code Camp today.
 I centered text, made images mobile-responsive, added buttons and styled them for days.
 I'm definitely starting to feel more confident with writing code from scratch when prompted.
 Baby steps!

+### Day ??
+**Thoughts:** Hello again, code!
+I've decided to get back on the horse!
+I know I definitely failed at the the 100 days of code, but I still want to be coding and learning more.
+So, I'm going to try not to feel discouraged and contintue working my way through freecodecamp.
+I'm not ready to commit to 100 days, but I think a few days a week is a good goal for me.